-how long does repiping last
+How long does repiping last

 Plumbing

-The answer to 'how long does repiping last' is that a properly installed and maintained repiping project can last 40-50 years or more.
-Repiping involves completely replacing all the plumbing pipes in a home, usually with more durable materials like copper, PEX, or CPVC.
-This extensive plumbing work is a significant investment, but it can significantly extend the lifespan of a home's plumbing system and prevent future leaks and water damage.
+The answer to 'how long does repiping last' is that a properly installed repiping project can last 50-80 years or more.
+Repiping involves completely replacing the old, outdated plumbing system in a home with new, modern pipes made of materials like copper, PEX, or PVC.
+This process ensures the home has a reliable, leak-free plumbing system for decades to come.

 Step-by-Step Guide